ShivaniGSS/confused-agents/README.md

 on a single machine with API access.
 LLM responses are cached in `results/llm_cache/` keyed by hash of (prompt, model, settings).

-## Layout

-See `CLAUDE.md` Section 2 for the canonical repository layout, and `docs/reproduction.md` for detailed reproduction notes.

 ## Threat model and authority calculus